bkager/Tiny-node-cookbook/informational-modules-in-node.md

 ## The Node core modules

-The Node core modules together make up the Node standard library.
-They're included when you install Node, and they provide a lot of the functionality you'll use to create programs in Node.
-Each core module is a unit of code in the Node installation which contains functionality related to some general area: the `fs` module contains methods, functions, etc. relating to filesystem operations, the `http` module has functionality for receiving and sending http requests, etc.
+The Node core modules are subsections of the Node application.
+Each contains functionality related to some general area: the `fs` module contains methods, functions, etc. relating to filesystem operations, the `http` module has functionality for receiving and sending http requests, and so on.
+They exist to give you functionality that isn't part of the JavaScript language itself. **XXX CHECK THIS; TALK ABOUT MORE XXX** The core modules are included when you install Node, and they provide a lot of the functionality you'll use to create programs in Node.
+Together, the Node core modules make up the Node standard library.

 The core modules are APIs, and we can compare them to the Web APIs available to JavaScript in the browser.
-Like Web APIs, they're interfaces that allow you to interact with systems outside of Node.
+Like Web APIs, they're interfaces that you can make use of to interact with systems outside of Node.

-The Node core modules are documented (along with other things) [here](https://nodejs.org/docs/latest/api/) on the Node website.
+The core modules are documented (along with other things) [here](https://nodejs.org/docs/latest/api/) on the Node website.
 We'll be looking at these docs a lot.

 The names of the core modules are:
 * assert